anayib/linux-nodejs-services/README.md

 - Create any other route.
 - Set `fastify.setNotFoundHandler((request, reply) => {})` function to handle errors.

-Fastify is a NodeJS framework that allow to create services using RESTful arquitecture and also you can serve HTML.
+Fastify is a NodeJS framework that allows to create services using RESTful arquitecture and also you can serve HTML.

 Its arquitecture is not based on middlewares, like Express, but on plugins.